-The Worcester education for sustainable development model follows a number of strands and has been developed following the Higher Education Academy (now Advance HE) Green Academy program where the University of Worcester was one of the first Universities to follow the change programme.
+The Worcester education for sustainable development model follows a number of strands and has been developed following the Higher Education Academy (now Advance HE) Green Academy programme.

 Education and learning projects

-Projects to further enhance embedding sustainability in the taught curriculum include Learning for Sustainable Futures program.
-Now in its fifth year, this scheme is a joint initiative between The Education Quality Unit and the Sustainability department, first developed at the University of Gloucestershire and has over 20 awards of around £3,000 to individuals or small teams for collaborative projects working across the organisation and the community to connect sustainability thinking and practice.
+Projects to further enhance embedding sustainability in the taught curriculum include the Learning for Responsible Futures program.
+This scheme is a joint initiative between The Education Quality Unit and the Sustainability Department and has given over 20 awards of around £2,000 to small teams for collaborative projects working across the organisation and the community to connect sustainability thinking and practice.

 NUS Responsible Futures accreditation

-The University and Students’ Union were delighted to obtain the inaugural National Union of Students Responsible Futures accreditation in 2015 and have been reaccredited in July 2018 with an increased score.
-This demonstrates real action on education for sustainable development. and whole institution approach to sustainability and social responsibility.
+The University and Students’ Union were delighted to obtain the inaugural National Union of Students Responsible Futures accreditation in 2015 and have been reaccredited fourth time in June 2022.
+This demonstrates real action on education for sustainable development and whole institution approach to sustainability and social responsibility.

 As one of the country’s major providers of education, training and research for the children’s workforce, the University of Worcester has signed up to the SDG Accord and have mapped our sustainability work to the Global Goals.
 Read about it here.

-To support the teaching, research and community the University has developed a unique website www.susthingsout.com whose strapline is change today protect tomorrow and links curriculum, campus and community.
+To support the teaching, research and community the University has developed a unique website, Susthingsout, whose strapline is change today protect tomorrow and links curriculum, campus, and community.